AEW Collision lineup: The card for Saturday's Homecoming edition - Pro Wrestling Dot Net

 -“Undisputed Kingdom” Adam Cole, Roderick Strong, and Kyle O’Reilly vs. Daniel Garcia, Matt Menard, and Angelo Parker

+-Powerhouse Hobbs will be waiting for Big Bill in the parking lot

 Powell’s POV: Collision will be live from Jacksonville, Florida at Daily’s Place.
-Join me for my live review on Saturday as the show is simulcast on TNT and Max at 7CT/8ET.
+I will be covering WWE Saturday Night’s Main Event, so check out Don Murphy’s review of Collision after the show is simulcast on TNT and Max at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment